sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="update-fillemptycontenturls"></a>**Update/FillEmptyContentUrls**

-<p style="margin-left: 20px">Added in the January service release of Windows 10, version 1607.
+<p style="margin-left: 20px">Added in the April service release of Windows 10, version 1607.
 Allows Windows Update Agent to determine the download URL when it is missing from the metadata.
-This scenario will occur when intranet update service stores the metadata files but the download contents are stored in the ISV file cache (specified as the alternate download URL).
+This scenario will occur when intranet update service stores the metadata files but the download contents are stored in the ISV file cache (specified as the <a href="" id="update-updateserviceurlalternate">alternate download URL</a>).

 > [!NOTE]
-> This setting should only be used when the intranet update service does not provide download URLs in the update metadata for files which are available on the alternate download server.
+> This setting should only be used in combination with an alternate download URL and configured to use ISV file cache.
+This setting is used when the intranet update service does not provide download URLs in the update metadata for files which are available on the alternate download server.

 <p style="margin-left: 20px">The following list shows the supported values: